 What to do if you’re worried about a teen

-Any parent concerned that a teen may feel suicidal should take them to the ER.
+Any parent or teacher concerned that a teen may feel suicidal should take them to the emergency room for urgent help or call 911.
 Anyone concerned can also find expert, free and confidential help, 24/7, by:

 - Calling the National Suicide Prevention Lifeline at 800-273-TALK (8255).

 - Texting “HOME” to 741741, the Crisis Text Line.

 “The more we open up lines of communication with our children, the more comfortable they’ll feel about turning to us for help,” says Dr. Rome.